 Remember to drink at least two 8 ounce glasses of water before starting your weight lifting routine and drink two to four glasses while working out.

-I suggest you follow the beginners routine for 1 to 2 months before moving on.
+I suggest you follow the beginners routine for 3 to 6 weeks before moving on.
 Remember, you want to establish correct form as opposed to moving heavy weight.
 Be patient, you will eventually start to pile on the plates but for now, think form.

 I strongly suggest you use a training log to record all aspects of your weight lifting.
 This will be very important in determining the success of your weight lifting routine.
 Click here for a sample training log.